Oiyzul/Oiyzul/README.md

 **Oiyzul/Oiyzul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 <p>Welcome to my page. <be /> I'm Waizul, an aspiring MERN stack developer from Dhaka, Bangladesh.</p>

 - 🔭 I’m currently working on a social media project.
 - 🌱 I’m currently learning MERN stacks, next.js, typescript
 - 👯 I’m looking to collaborate on personal and business projects.
-- 🤔 I’m looking for mentorship
+- 🤔 I’m looking for mentorship.
-- 💬 Ask me about ...
 - 📫 How to reach me: You can mail or follow me on LinkedIn.
 - ⚡ Fun fact: Sometimes I am just happy for no reason.